 - 1. Complete the requirements for admission to the College.
-Admission to the College does not guarantee admission to the Program. - 2.
-File a degree plan with the Allied Health Advisor which shows evidence of: - a.
-THEA scores for THEA-eligible students or placement scores for THEA-exempt students which permit enrollment in college level courses.
-Official THEA scores must appear on a transcript to be sent directly to Galveston College from the test company on an official test score report form. - b.
-Achieve a grade of "C" or better in BIOL 1406 Biology for Science Majors I within five years of acceptance into the Program. - c.
-Satisfactory completion of high school chemistry or achieving a "C" or better in CHEM 1405 Introductory Chemistry I, within five years of acceptance in the Program, or with permission of Coordinator of Program. - d.
-Achieve a grade of "C" or better in MATH 0304 Intermediate Algebra, by placement or course completion within five years of acceptance into the Program. - e.
-Achieve a grade of "C" or better in ENGL 1301 Composition I. - f.
-An overall G.P.A. of 2.5 as well as a G.P.A. of 2.5 on all prerequisite courses.
-The cumulative G.P.A. at Galveston College must be a 2.5.
-It is highly recommended that the general education courses be completed prior to enrollment in the Program.
-A grade of "C" or better is required on all general education courses.
-Math and Science courses must be completed within five years of acceptance into the Program or with permission of Coordinator. - 3.
-Complete a background check through the College at students cost upon acceptance to the Program. - 4.
-Complete a clear drug screening test as directed by the Program.
+Admission to the College does not guarantee admission to the Biotechnology program. - 2.
+Application for the Biotechnology program requires the filing of a degree plan with the Allied Health Advisor which shows evidence of: - a.
+TSI scores for TSI-eligible students or placement scores for TSI-exempt students (which permit enrollment in college level courses). - b.
+Satisfactory completion of high school chemistry or CHEM 1405, Introductory Chemistry I: Fundamentals of Chemistry, within five years of acceptance in the Biotechnology program, or with permission of Coordinator of Program. - c.
+Satisfactory completion of MATH 0304, Intermediate Algebra, by placement or course completion within five years of acceptance into the Biotechnology program. - d.
+Satisfactory completion of BIOL 1406, Biology for Science Majors I. - 3.
+Achieve a grade of "C" or better in all prerequisite and general education courses.
+An overall GPA of 2.5 as well as a GPA of 2.5 on all prerequisite courses is required for admission consideration.
+The cumulative GPA at Galveston College must be - 2.5.
+Science and math courses must have been taken within five years of acceptance into the Biotechnology program, or with permission of Coordinator.